 Salutogenic design, alternatively, is an emerging field mostly applied in new schools, hospitals, and (increasingly) offices: Salutogenic design is an evidence-based design strategy focused on improving people’s physical health and mental well-being through architecture.
 This specialty field overlaps Ms. Brick's lifelong fascination in the overlaps of architecture, psychology, and neuroscience and was the focus of both her undergraduate thesis and (later) Master’s degree.

-In 2017, she took the leap to transition from a robust career in residential and sustainable design to a new chapter focused on salutogenic design in the workplace.
-For nearly a decade, Ms. Brick was a leading expert in salutogenic design for the DoD, working as an architect in the public sector blazing trails to improve employees' well-being through facility design.
+In 2017, she took the leap to transition from her robust career in residential and sustainable design to a new chapter focused on salutogenic design in the workplace.
+For nearly a decade, Ms. Brick was a leading expert in salutogenic design for the United States Federal Government (USFG), working as an architect in the public sector blazing trails to improve employees' well-being through facility design.
 She stood up global salutogenic design facility programs; is the recipient of multiple innovation awards; and published groundbreaking, peer-reviewed architectural solutions to the country's health and well-being crisis.
-But, unable to give up her love for residential, she continued to maintain her small side business, Stephanie Brick Design (est. 2009), working directly with clients on residential design.
-In 2025, she expanded this into a full design-build firm: Brick by Brick Kitchen Design & Remodeling.
+But, unable to give up her love for residential, she continued to maintain her small side business, Stephanie Brick Design (est. 2009), working directly with clients on residential design, as well as other special interest projects.
+Partnering with the best installers in the industry, she has since expanded this business into Brick by Brick Kitchen Design & Remodeling.

 Ms. Brick considers herself a lifelong learner.
 Her formal education includes a Master of Design Studies, with commendation, in the Design for Human Health & Wellness program from Boston Architectural College (2021) and a Bachelor of Architecture, with commendation, from the Pennsylvania State University (2010) with minor concentrations in International Arts and Italian.
-She pushes the boundaries of innovation and maintains updated industry knowledge with regular and diverse continuing education.
-In her leisure time, she enjoys writing, cooking/eating delicious food, playing board games, traveling, mentoring others, and maintaining a constant platform of extra endeavors and projects.
+In her leisure time, she enjoys writing, cooking/eating delicious food, playing board games, traveling, kayaking, mentoring others, and maintaining a constant platform of extra endeavors and projects.
+She is also author of the national award-winning and internationally honored children’s book The Secret Doors of Cannondale (2024, Raritan River Publishing).

-Related links: Publications & Awards, Design Philosophy, Client Testimonials, SEED Award of Distinction
+Related links: Publications, Design Philosophy, SEED Student Award of Distinction

 All material herein copyrighted.